ropensci-archive/roweb2/content/blog/2017-11-10-rprofile-mara-averick.md

 <br>

 KO: What is your name, job title, and how long have you been using R?
+[Note: This interview took place in May 2017.
+Mara joined RStudio as their tidyverse developer advocate in November 2017.]

 MA: My name is Mara Averick, I do consulting, data science, I just say “data nerd at large” because I’ve seen those Venn diagrams and I’m definitely not a data scientist.
 I used R in high school for fantasy basketball.
 I graduated from high school in 2003, and then in college used SPSS, and I didn’t use R for a long time.
 And then I was working with a company that does grant proposals for non-profits, doing all of the demand- and outcome-analysis and it all was in Excel and I thought, we could do better - R might also be helpful for this.
 It turns out there’s a package for American Community Survey data in R ([acs](https://cran.r-project.org/web/packages/acs/index.html )), so that was how I got back into R.